LaifsV1/YUP/README.md

 This should output a success message if the proof is valid, or output an error with position data for where the checker failed.

 Sample syntax for proof files can be seen in the test proof file found in `testing\test_proof.txt`.
+For more sample proofs, check [extra/sample_proofs] (/extra/sample_proofs).

 Under [extra](/extra), you can find a syntax highlight mode for notepad++.